Boston Marathon bombing: International reactions

-David Cameron (prime minister of the United Kingdom) posted on Twitter, "The scenes from Boston are shocking and horrific – my thoughts are with all those who have been affected."
+David Cameron (then-prime minister of the United Kingdom) posted on Twitter, "The scenes from Boston are shocking and horrific – my thoughts are with all those who have been affected."
 On May 14, he visited Boston as part of a three-day visit to the United States.
 In Boston, he met with Governor Patrick at the Massachusetts State House, offering condolences and holding a discussion with Patrick about what lessons governments could learn from the bombings.
 Afterwards, he and Patrick visited the temporary memorials at Copley Square, where Cameron remarked to reporters, "Everyone in the UK stands with [Boston] and [its] great people."

 Russian reaction

 The Russian government said that special attention would be paid to security at upcoming international sports events in Russia, including the 2014 Winter Olympics.
 According to the Russian embassy in the U.S., President Vladimir Putin condemned the bombing as a "barbaric crime" and "stressed that the Russian Federation will be ready, if necessary, to assist in the U.S. authorities' investigation".
-He urged closer cooperation of security services with Western partners but other Russian authorities and mass media blamed the U.S. authorities for negligence as they warned the U.S. of the Tsarnaevs.
+He urged closer cooperation of security services with Western partners, but other Russian authorities and mass media blamed the U.S. authorities for negligence, as they warned the U.S. of the Tsarnaevs.
 Moreover Russian authorities and mass media since the spring of 2014 blame the United States for politically motivated false information about the lack of response from Russian authorities after subsequent U.S. requests.
 As proof a letter from the Russian FSB was shown to the members of an official U.S. Congressional delegation to Moscow during their visit.
 This letter with information about Tsarnaev (including his biography details, connections and phone number) had been sent from the FSB to the FBI and CIA during March 2011.

 Republican U.S. senators Saxby Chambliss and Richard Burr reported that Russian authorities had separately asked both the FBI (at least twice: during March and November 2011) and the CIA (September 2011) to look carefully into Tamerlan Tsarnaev and provide more information about him back to Russia.
 FSB secretly recorded phone conversations between Tamerlan Tsarnaev and his mother (they vaguely and indirectly discussed jihad) and sent these to the FBI as evidence of possible extremist links within the family.
 However, while Russia offered US intelligence services warnings that Tsarnaev planned to link up with extremist groups abroad, an FBI investigation yielded no evidence to support those claims at the time.
 In addition, subsequent U.S. requests for additional information about Tsarnaev went unanswered by the Russians.